 “appropriate network development” means “appropriate network development” as defined in section 58(3a) or section 61(1a) of the principal Act, as the case may require;

 “Western Power Corporation” has the meaning given to that term in section 4(1) of the principal Act.

 ”.

-10 On the date as at which this compilation was prepared, the Water Resources Legislation Amendment Act 2007 s.
-193 had not come into operation.
-It reads as follows:

-“

-193. Energy Operators (Powers) Act 1979 amended

-(1) The amendments in this section are to the Energy Operators (Powers) Act 1979.

-(2) Section 42(2)(a) is amended by deleting “Water and Rivers Commission established by the Water and Rivers Commission Act 1995” and inserting instead —

-“

-Minister referred to in the Water Agencies (Powers) Act 1984

-”.

-”.